 The sheets are pasted one by one on the wall.
 Each batch counts to 50 sheets.
 This is the traditional way of Dó paper making.
 During the drying process, Dó paper acquires its proper stiffness and delicate texture.

 11. HOW DO WE USE DO PAPER ?

-We use Zó paper made from Dó and Dướng to make different types of papers and products, including Royal certificate (Sắc phong), and Dong Ho woodblock printing (an Important Intangible Cultural Heritage).
+We use Zó paper made from Dó and Dướng to make different types of papers and products, including such as but not limited to Royal certificate (Sắc phong) and Dong Ho woodblock printing (an Important Intangible Cultural Heritage).
 We also make other products such as name painting and calligraphy paper, certificate paper, natural dyed paper, envelopes, stationery, postcards, business cards, notebooks, letter paper, etc.